ver7ici/ece-358-lab-1/README.md

 ## How To Run The Program

-This program was written in Python 3 <br />
+This program was written in Python 3

-Required Packages:
+### Required Packages
 - matplotlib 3.5.3

 ### PyCharm IDE